edyev/sensors/README.md

 The deliverable for this task is a branch with changes made to fulfill the challenge requirements.
 You will then submit a merge request of your branch into `master` branch.
 Please expand the README to describe the program's use as well as some how to build and run the server/client applications to verify it’s functionality.

 ## Provided code
 The build system, nanomsg, protobufs dependencies are setup in the existing repo.
-A `libsensorservice` has been
+A `libsensor_service` has been stubbed as a central location to put code common to `client` and `server`.

 # Requirements
 You will be expected to add to the existing code and build: